 The 20/4/10 is a good example of one.
 It can help you get solid starting numbers to help determine whether or not you can afford a car.

 - 10% or less of your gross monthly income goes towards car expenses including gas, insurance, DMV fees, repairs, parking/speeding tickets, and interest payments.

 Imagine you want to purchase a new car for $30,000 and you earn roughly $50,000 a year.
 That means you need to put at most a down payment of $6,000 (20% of the cost) and spend no more than $417 a month (10% of your income) on expenses for it.

 It’s funny.
 People make a huge effort to save on things like clothes and eating out — but when it comes to BIG purchases like buying a house or a car, they make awful decisions and erase any savings they’ve made.

 What they fail to take into consideration is TIME.
-More specifically, how long you plan to keep the car before you sell it.
+More specifically, how long do you plan to keep the car before you sell it?
 It doesn’t matter how good of a deal you get on a new car.
 If you sell it after just a few years of owning it, you’ve lost money.

 That’s why it’s important that you pick a reliable car, maintain it, and drive it for as long as humanly possible.
 It’s only when you finish paying off the car that the real savings start.

 Also, by taking good care of your car over the long term, you save even MORE money on it — and you’ll have a great car.
 And there are a few solid indicators to what makes a good car:

 - Reliability.
 When I bought my car, above all, I wanted one that wouldn’t break down.
 I have enough stuff going on in my life, and I want to avoid repair issues that cost time and money as much as possible.
 Because this was a high priority, I was willing to pay more for it.